rohanrdx123/VoiceFusion/README.md

-# 🎙️ TalkSync – Real-Time AI Voice Translator for Client Calls
+# 🎙️ VoiceFusion – Real-Time AI Voice Translator for Client Calls

 ## 🧠 Overview
-**TalkSync** is an AI-powered real-time voice translation system that bridges language gaps during client meetings or calls (Google Meet, Zoom, Microsoft Teams).
+**VoiceFusion** is an AI-powered real-time voice translation system that bridges language gaps during client meetings or calls (Google Meet, Zoom, Microsoft Teams).
 It enables seamless bilingual conversations — e.g., an English-speaking client and a Hindi-speaking team — with **automatic speech recognition, translation, and speech synthesis**.

 ---